-- Predicting El Niño and La Niña (also called the El Niño-Southern Oscillation, or ENSO) impacts is an ongoing scientific challenge facing climate scientists today.
+1. Predicting El Niño and La Niña (also called the El Niño-Southern Oscillation, or ENSO) and their impacts is an ongoing scientific challenge facing climate scientists today.
 Such forecasts made during the spring generally have limited skill.

-- Model predictions of sea surface temperatures (SSTs), vertical wind shear, moisture, and stability have limited skill this far in advance of the peak months (August-October) of the hurricane season.
+3. Model predictions of sea surface temperatures (SSTs), vertical wind shear, moisture, atmospheric stability, and other factors known to influence overall seasonal hurricane activity have limited skill this far in advance of the peak months (August-October) of the hurricane season.

 a.
 Predicted Activity

-NOAA's 2017 Atlantic Hurricane Season Outlook indicates that an above-normal or near-normal hurricane season is most likely.
-The outlook indicates a 45% chance for an above-normal season, a 35% chance for a near-normal season, and a 20% chance for a below-normal season.
+NOAA's outlook for the 2019 Atlantic Hurricane Season indicates that a near-normal season has the highest chance of occurring (40%), followed by equal chances (30%) of an above-normal season and a below-normal season.
 See NOAA definitions of above-, near-, and below-normal seasons.
 The Atlantic hurricane region includes the North Atlantic Ocean, Caribbean Sea, and Gulf of Mexico.

-The outlook calls for a 70% probability for each of the following ranges of activity during the 2017 hurricane season, which runs from June 1st through November 30th:
+The 2019 outlook calls for a 70% probability for each of the following ranges of activity:

 - 2-4 Major Hurricanes